Reverse Mortgage: Unlock the value of your home for a worry-free retirement

 An overview of the key features of a reverse mortgage

-A reverse mortgage is a simple and flexible solution designed to meet the specific needs of retired homeowners.
+The reverse mortgage is a simple and flexible mechanism designed to meet the specific needs of retired homeowners.
 Here is a detailed overview of how it works:

 1. You keep full ownership of your home.

-Contrary to some common misconceptions, a reverse mortgage does not mean you lose ownership of your home.
-You remain the legal owner of your property, with all the rights that come with it, including the right to sell it or leave it to your heirs.
-The lender has no right to use or sell your home as long as you respect the loan terms, such as maintaining the property in good condition and paying property taxes.
-This feature helps protect your independence and security.
+Contrary to some misconceptions, a reverse mortgage does not mean you lose ownership of your home.
+You remain the legal owner of your property, with all associated rights, including the ability to sell or bequeath it to your heirs.
+The lender has no right to exploit or sell your home as long as you adhere to the terms of the loan (such as keeping the house in good condition and paying property taxes).
+This feature ensures your independence and security.

 2. You receive funds as a lump sum, regular payments, or a combination of both.